 May a vendor object or appeal when SARS does not authorise a VAT refund?

-A vendor can object to or appeal a decision by SARS not to authorise a VAT refund.
+A vendor may object to or appeal against a decision by SARS not to authorise a VAT refund.

-Due to concerns involving VAT fraud, the use of third party banking details will only be permitted in two instances, firstly, where the vendor is a foreign company and secondly, where the vendor falls within the ambits of a “group of companies” (i.e. the vendor is either a subsidiary company or a holding company).
-In both cases, the vendor must supply the necessary authority from the account holder (for example, company resolution) and indemnify SARS against possible losses of amounts that are paid into the nominated bank account.
-The vendor is required to complete a VAT119i form
+Top Tip: Due to the risk of VAT fraud, the use of third party banking details will only be permitted in two instances, firstly, where the vendor is a foreign company and secondly, where the vendor falls within the ambits of a “group of companies” (i.e. the vendor is either a subsidiary company or a holding company).
+In both cases, the vendor must supply the necessary authority from the account holder (for example, company resolution) and indemnify SARS against possible losses for any amount that is paid into the third party bank account.
+The vendor is required to complete a VAT119i form for this purpose.